-They’re used in industries like health, transport, manufacturing, agriculture, and even in energy and environmental sensing.
+They’re used in industries like health, transport, manufacturing, mining, agriculture, and even in energy and environmental sensing.

-Our work focuses on the development of technology that can be used to improve our understanding and management of the world around us, and that will benefit humanity.
+Our work focuses on the development of technology that can be used to improve our understanding and management of the world around us.

 "I chose to study mechatronics as it focused on the design, control and interactions of both mechanical and electrical systems.
 By adding robotics as a second study area I gained further insight and depth.
 I’m now an automation engineer on working on control systems from individual robots to whole manufacturing lines."